MousaviLaleh/stock-analysis/README.md

     this code calls the source sheet of data to work on <br/>

-6. Lets find out how many rows we need to loop over
+6. Lets find out how many rows we need to loop over in the data sheet

     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

-7. startTime and  endTime : two Single variables to save the code running time
+7.

 8. first For loop ( tickerIndex = 0 To 11 )  : to loop over all the rows in the spreadsheet
 9. second For loop ( For i = 2 To RowCount ) : to loop over each ticker data, and calculate the total volume of, startinPrice and endingPrice of each ticker
 10. third For loop ( For i = 0 To 11 ) : to loop through four arrays to output the Ticker name, Total Daily Volume, and Return